junyuan-chen/posthdf/README.md

 obtained from any statistical software into Stata for producing tables and plots.

-- Use the widely compatible [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file format to collect results generated from virtually any tool.
+- Use the widely supported [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file format to collect results generated from virtually any tool.

 - Load groups of results into Stata with a simple one-line command.